Despite threats, North Korea keeps border factories open

 Few people believe the North will shut down the project.

-The $2 billion (1 billion pounds) a year it generates reduces Pyongyang's dependency on China, which accounted for almost $6 billion (3 billion pounds) in trade in 2012, according to South Korean government estimates.
+The $2 billion a year it generates reduces Pyongyang's dependency on China, which accounted for almost $6 billion in trade in 2012, according to South Korean government estimates.

-Kaesong also generates more than $80 million (52 million pounds) a year in cash in wages.
+Kaesong also generates more than $80 million a year in cash in wages.
 This is paid to the state rather than to workers.

 (Writing by Jack Kim, Editing by Dean Yates)